jaimeraynaud/scicomp_project/README.md

 # Scientific Computing Final Project Setup and Execution Guide

 Welcome to our project.
 This document outlines the steps necessary to execute our Rust code, run the Matlab scripts for file generation, and how to visualize the data using a Python script.
-Moreover, it furnishes the instructions to modify the three parameters (**n**, **k_max** and **nums**) on the different files to test the code for different setups.
+Moreover, it furnishes the instructions to modify the three parameters (**n**, **k_max** and **num_iterations**) on the different files to test the code for different setups.
 Please follow the instructions carefully to ensure a smooth setup and execution process.

 ## 1. Executing Rust Code